MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/AIShell/how-to/agent-azure.md

 ---
-title: Azure agent README
+title: Copilot in Azure Agent
-description: Learn how to use the Azure agent in AI Shell. ms.date: 10/29/2024
+description: Learn how to use the Copilot in Azure agent in AI Shell. ms.date: 10/29/2024
 ---
 # Copilot in Azure Agent